Sam Deering

-Sam Deering (born 26 February 1991) is an English footballer who plays as a midfielder for Bishop's Stortford.
+Sam Deering (born 26 February 1991) is an English footballer who plays as a midfielder for Saffron Walden Town.

 Playing career

 Deering spent time as a youth team player with Chelsea and Charlton Athletic before joining Oxford United's academy in 2006.

 He was promoted to the first team in 2008 and went on to make his first team debut against Weymouth on 12 August of that year.
 Deering scored twice in December 2008 before breaking his leg against Salisbury City.
 He was fined and warned about his future conduct later that week after making racist comments on a social networking website.
 In a club statement, the Oxford United chairman Kelvin Thomas said: "We take this issue very seriously.
 I have spoken to Sam personally and he has been made aware that we will not tolerate such comments."
 Thomas added: "Knowing Sam and his background I am confident he is not a racist.
 He must understand he is a role model and even his throwaway comments have an impact on people's lives."

 Upon returning to action in September 2009, Deering joined Newport County on loan for a month, making four league appearances during his stay with the club.

 He made his first appearance for Oxford in ten months against Altrincham on 31 October, and scored his first goal of the 2009–10 season against Histon on 13 February 2010.
-Deering signed a new contract in March 2010, and helped the club win promotion back to the Football League in the 2010 Conference play-off Final at Wembley Stadium, most notably by setting up the final and third goal.
+Deering signed a new contract in March 2010, and helped the club win promotion back to the Football League in the 2010 Conference play-off final at Wembley Stadium, most notably by setting up the final and third goal.

 In November 2010, he rejoined Newport County on loan.
 He returned to Oxford on 4 January 2011, having made three appearances whilst on loan.
 In February 2011, he was loaned to Barnet for the remainder of the season, where he helped them avoid relegation.
 The move was made permanent at the end of the season.